A chronology of key events:

 2009 December - Up to 20,000 Thaksin supporters rally in Bangkok to demand fresh elections.
 Mr Thaksin addressed them by video-link.

 Thailand deports about 4,000 ethnic Hmong back to communist-ruled Laos, deeming them to be economic migrants.
 The UN and US expressed concern about their possible reception in Laos.

 2010 February - Supreme Court strips Mr Thaksin's family of half of its wealth after ruling that he illegally acquired $1.4bn during his time as PM.
 Security forces placed on high alert amid fear of clashes with Thaksin supporters.

-2010 March-May - Tens of thousands of pro-Thaksin opposition protesters - in trademark red shirts - paralyse parts of central Bangkok for two months to demand PM Abhisit's resignation and early elections; after talks fail, troops storm the protesters' barricades and end the demonstrations.
-The death toll in the violence - Thailand's worst in modern history - is put at 91.
+2010 March-May - Tens of thousands of Thaksin supporters - in trademark red shirts - paralyse parts of central Bangkok with months-long protests calling for PM Abhisit's resignation and early elections.
+Troops eventually storm the protesters' barricades in a bid to break the deadlock and end the demonstrations.
+The death toll in the violence - the worst in the country's modern history - is put at 91.

-2010 August - Thailand resumes diplomatic ties with Cambodia after Phnom Penh announced the resignation of ousted Thai PM Thaksin Shinawatra as its economic advisor.
+2010 August - Thailand resumes diplomatic ties with Cambodia after Phnom Penh announces that ousted Thai PM Thaksin Shinawatra is stepping down as its economic advisor.